 As is often the case in a small city, Archdale doesn't have a public transportation system that people use for their commute.

-The per capita income in Archdale in 2022 was $31,811, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $127,244 for a family of four.
+The per capita income in Archdale in 2022 was $32,264, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $129,056 for a family of four.
 However, Archdale contains both very wealthy and poor people as well.

 Archdale is a very ethnically-diverse city.
 The people who call Archdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Archdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Archdale include English, Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Archdale is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Vietnamese and Spanish.